Minutes from West Palm Beach, Wellington is a village bounded by the Everglades and renowned for its equestrian culture.

 The sports facilities are available to rent, so check out their website before you go.

-For aspiring artists in need of little professional guidance, inspiration, and motivation, taking an art lesson at the Art Cellar would be a great way to get all three.
+For aspiring artists in need of little professional guidance, inspiration, and motivation, taking an art program at the Art Cellar is a great way to get all three.
+They also work for people like me, who have no artistic skills.

 Different courses with varying themes are available throughout the week.
 In addition to all the training and supplies you’ll need, the class also includes wine.